microsoft/react-native-windows-samples/docs/native-modules-setup.md

 ## Adding Windows support to an existing library

+> The steps below are written as if you're working with the `MyLibrary` example above, in the root folder of the project.
+Substitute the name of the library you're actually working on where appropriate, and ensure that you're working in the appropriate root folder of the library.

 ### Updating your package.json

 Many native module libraries (including the default library template) target older versions of `react` and `react-native` than Windows supports, so you'll need to upgrade to newer versions in order to add support for `react-native-windows`.